Charles E W Bean, Diaries, AWM38 3DRL 606/38A/1 - 1915 - Part 3

 bundles all lying one behind / other

-close xxxxx packed into / sand.
+close torpedo packed into / sand.

-The got his popgun onto them &
+He got his popgun onto them &

-sent one, two, three, four tiny projectiles
+sent one, two, three, four ^tiny projectiles

 straight up / length of them.
-At each it was
+At each It was

 sixty yards range . x At each discharge